Writing .info files (Drupal 7.x)

 name (Required)

-name = "Forum"
+name = Really Neat Widget

-description (Required)
+description (Recommended)

-A short, preferably one line description that will tell the administrator what this module does on the module administration page.
+A short, preferably one-line description that will tell the administrator what this module does on the module administration page.
 Remember, overly long descriptions can make this page difficult to work with, so please try to be concise.
 This field is limited to 255 characters.

 core (Required)